Awan, Bhulath

 Awan is a village in Bhulath Tehsil in Kapurthala district of Punjab State, India.
 It is located 9 km from Bhulath, 35 km away from district headquarter Kapurthala.
 The village is administrated by a Sarpanch, who is an elected representative.

 Demography

-According to the report published by Census India in 2011, Awan has 279 houses with the total population of 1,143 persons of which 556 are male and 587 females.
-Literacy rate of Awan is 70.55%, lower than the state average of 75.84%.
+According to the report published by Census India in 2011, Awan has 279 houses with a total population of 1,143, of which 556 are male and 587 females.
+The literacy rate of Awan is 70.55%, lower than the state average of 75.84%.
 The population of children in the age group 0–6 years is 131 which is 11.46% of the total population.
-Child sex ratio is approximately 1056, higher than the state average of 846.
+The child sex ratio is approximately 1056, higher than the state average of 846.